2025 New York City mayoral election: Aftermath

 Mamdani's victory reverberated nationally and internationally.
 London mayor Sadiq Khan assessed that "New Yorkers faced a clear choice—between hope and fear—and just like we've seen in London hope won".
-Leaders on the British left such as Zack Polanski and Jeremy Corbyn hoped that Mamdani's victory might augur a resurgence of democratic socialism in Britain.
+Leaders on the British left such as Zack Polanski and Jeremy Corbyn hoped that Mamdani's victory might augur a resurgence of democratic socialism in Britain ahead of their elections.

 Many Democrats congratulated Mamdani for his win, with notable exceptions including the incumbent mayor Eric Adams.
-U.S. Senator from New York Chuck Schumer, who had pointedly declined to endorse Mamdani's candidacy or say who he voted for, rebuffed the view that he was out of touch with the Democratic Party.
+U.S. senator from New York Chuck Schumer, who had pointedly declined to endorse Mamdani's candidacy or say who he voted for, rebuffed the view that he was out of touch with the Democratic Party.
 Republicans viewed Mamdani's win alongside other losses in the 2025 United States elections as bad news for their own party, or as a harbinger of New York City's descent into communism.

 On the morning of November 5, the local chapters of major Jewish organizations including UJA-Federation of New York, Jewish Community Relations Council of New York, the Anti-Defamation League of New York/New Jersey, American Jewish Committee (AJC) of New York, and New York Board of Rabbis issued a joint statement that they "cannot ignore that the mayor-elect holds core beliefs fundamentally at odds with our community's deepest convictions and most cherished values."
 AJC CEO Ted Deutch vowed to hold Mamdani to account.
 Rabbi Josh Joseph of the Orthodox Union, the largest umbrella organization for Orthodox Jews in America, called for Mamdani to "ensur[e] that safety, dignity, and respect are guaranteed to every New Yorker, including Jewish New Yorkers."
 The Nexus Project called the ADL "divisive, hyperbolic and aggressive" for planning to monitor Mamdani's administration for antisemitism.
 Many politicians in Israel condemned Mamdani's victory.

 The CEO of JPMorgan Chase, Jamie Dimon, stated that he would help and work with Mamdani if asked; however, other CEOs had differing views.
 Mike Duggan, the outgoing mayor of Detroit, stated he saw many New Yorkers showing that they wanted change on election day, and saw Mamdani as a chance to deliver it.
 Governors and mayors in states like New Hampshire, Tennessee, or Florida have boosted the idea of businesses in New York City relocating to their states.
 President Trump told businesses in New York that Miami is a refuge if those businesses were considering to relocate.
 Conversely, Texas governor Greg Abbott said he would impose a 100% tariff on New Yorkers moving to Texas following the election, despite states not having the ability to issue tariffs, and despite tariffs being conceptually inapplicable to people.
 He later said he was joking.